Towards Scalable Physically Consistent Neural Networks: an Application to Data-driven Multi-zone Thermal Building Models: Case study

 \begin{remark}[Upperbound on $s$] While $\tilde{b}^z$ or $\tilde{c}^{zy}$ can in principle grow uncontrollably and lead to a violation of the necessary condition \eqref{equ:cor-cond1}, this was not an issue in our experiments.
 Nonetheless, one can always introduce bounds on the learned values $\tilde{s}$ if required, typically leveraging activation functions like the sigmoid or hyperbolic tangent to control the range of learned values. \end{remark}

 In this paper, each function $\bm{f}$ has the same encoder-LSTM-decoder architecture, which is repeated when several modules are required for X-PCNNs and M-PCNNs.
 Both the encoder and decoder are feedforward NNs with $32$ hidden units and the LSTM comprises two layers with dimension $64$ and is followed by a normalization layer.
-These numbers of neurons were chosen over larger ones since we did not observe any significant increase in performance with larger architectures.
-The input of each black-box module, $\bm{x}\in\mathbb{R}^6$, gathers the solar irradiation on a horizontal surface and the time information.
-NN-based models share a common learning rate of $5e^{-4}$ and batch size of $4096$, and minimize the Mean Square Error (MSE) over a given batch of data $B$:
+This architecture was selected over larger ones since we did not observe any significant decrease in performance.\del{These numbers of neurons were chosen over larger ones since we did not observe any significant increase in performance with larger architectures.} The input of each black-box module, $\bm{x}\in\mathbb{R}^6$, gathers the solar irradiation on a horizontal surface and the time information.
+NN\del{-based model}s share a common learning rate of $5\texttt{e}\del{e}{-4}$, manually selected small enough to ensure stable convergence, and a batch size of \numprint{4096}\del{$4096$, and }, to maximize the utility of the Graphical Processing Units (GPUs).
+Every model minimizes the Mean Square Error (MSE) over a given batch of data $B$:

 where the subscript $s$ corresponds to which time series of length $l_s$ the predictions and measured temperatures are taken from.
 To then validate the performance of a model, we rely on the Mean Absolute Error (MAE), where